craig8/volttron-installer/README.md

 launch the application using the debugger for `launch uvicorn application`.

+check list
+[] subscribe every platform to a single object observer instance where additions in the agent setup and hosts will publish
+	a signal and every platform will update their check boxes

+[] clicking on an agent in agent config should bring up their agent specific configuration store underneath.

+issues:

+[] when you populate either the hosts or agent setup in the respective global pages in Overview, once you decide to take a look at a platform's view and go back to the host or agents page in Overview, their tiles disapear.

 <!-- # volttron-installer
 ### Installing Prerequisites
 1. Ensure that Python version 3.10[^1] is installed by running `python3.10 --version`